 The slow cooker is another great tool for anyone looking for cheap recipes.
 Not only does it allow you to prepare an easy meal in the morning and have it ready when you come home from work, but also the slow cooking makes even cheap cuts of meat tender.
 (See 12-Hour Slow Cooker Recipes.)

 Instant Pots are a modern update to the pressure cooker that our grandparents used.
 They’re good for quick meals and tenderizing anything that you cook in it.
 And they’re not expensive.
-You can find them for as little as $30.
+You can find them on sale for as little as $50.

 Related: Affordable Small Kitchen Cookers